Desmond Cory: Critical acclaim

 "Even though Johnny Fedora predates James Bond, comparisons with Ian Fleming's better known hero are inevitable.
 Agent 007's popularity is often attributed to the admission by President John F. Kennedy that From Russia With Love was one of his favourite novels.
 After that revelation in 1957, sales of the Fleming spy novel soared.
 Seven years later when [Cory's] Hammerhead was republished in the United States as Shockwave, the book jacket carried a quote from Anthony Boucher of The New York Times saying that Johnny Fedora "more than deserves to take over James Bond's avid audience."
 Reviews of Feramontov and Ian Fleming's Octopussy appeared side by side in The New York Times Book Review of 1966.
 Of Feramontov a reviewer said, "As one has come to expect from Cory, colorful action, copious carnage, elaborate intrigue, frequent surprises."
 Octopussy, however, was dismissed as "a thin and even emaciated volume."
 In reviewing Timelock, Boucher commented, "I must say once more that I find Cory's Johnny Fedora a much more persuasive violent, sexy and lucky agent than James Bond."

-—Prof. Marcia Songer – taken from her white-paper on the Evolution of Desmond Cory – 2003 "There is these days a comparatively slender band of first-class writers who are producing thrillers worthy of serious attention – among them authors like Margaret Allingham, John Creasy, Carter Dickenson, David Dodge, Ellery Queen, Simenon, and, of course Agatha Christie.
+—Prof. Marcia Songer – taken from her white-paper on the Evolution of Desmond Cory – 2003 "There is these days a comparatively slender band of first-class writers who are producing thrillers worthy of serious attention – among them authors like Margery Allingham, John Creasey, Carter Dickson, David Dodge, Ellery Queen, Simenon, and, of course Agatha Christie.
 Among them, too, is Desmond Cory, a man whose ingenuity, imagination, and good humour pervade his works with an agreeable excitement and read-ability."